Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Take out multiple Affirm loans at once.
 Each Affirm application is evaluated as a separate, closed-end transaction, so you can have several Affirm loans open at once.

 - Soft credit pull.
-Applying for Affirm financing won’t hurt your credit score, since it uses a soft credit check, which doesn't affect your credit.
+Applying for Affirm financing won't hurt your credit score since it uses a soft credit check, which doesn't affect your credit.
 However, any purchases you make using Affirm can affect your credit score.

 - Get payment reminders.
 Affirm will send you email and text reminders about upcoming payments.

 - Manage your account on the go.
 Affirm's easy-to-use mobile app lets you make payments and manage your account from any device, anywhere.

 The only cost associated with Affirm financing is the interest on what you borrow — you'll never be charged a late fee, prepayment fee or other added costs.

 Affirm makes it clear how much you'll pay once you apply for your loan.
 For example, if you borrow $500 and are offered a 20% interest rate, paying back your loan over three months would cost $516.75 — or $16.75 in interest.

 Sometimes, Affirm will require a down payment if you're not approved for the full purchase amount.
 Make your down payment with a debit or credit card, and Affirm covers the rest.

 Is Affirm safe?

 Affirm takes data protection seriously.
 All sensitive information that you provide Affirm is transferred with TLS and stored with AES 128-bit or higher encryption, and encryption keys are stored at an offsite facility.